EmmanuelNyameke/python-projects/README.md

-# These folder contains all my python projects files from the day I started college.
+# These files contain all my python projects from the day I started college.